MurfahadShikalgar/flutter_boilerplate/README.md

 * We also need to create a Getx manager to manage the state of graphQl Api calls.
 These file is created in Getx_state_manager folder.
 * Modals contains the structure model of the fetched data in json format.
 These helps to access the functionalities of Api quickly and easily.
 * To make the modal file we have used https://javiercbk.github.io/json_to_dart/ website.
 Here we have to just paste the fetched data and it give use the modal as output in dart format.

+## Network

+* These folder contains getX Network Manager which helps to get the connection type, update the connection type and to constantly liste to change in network with the help od StreamSubscription.
+* Network binding file help us to bind the getX_network_manager to GetMaterialApp() in main.dart.
+It binds getx_network_manager file using initial binding in main.dart.
+* Due to streamSubscription and initial binding of network file we can constantly listen to the changes in network.